cstromblad/markdown_node/README.md

 # Naive Obsidian Markdown Nodenetwork something something

-This "tool" was created because I had an idea about building some sort of naive Graph network in Python and spit out it as a Markdown representation to be used within Obsidian.
+This "tool" was created because I had an idea about building some sort of naive Graph network in Python and render the network as a Markdown representation to be used as a Vault within Obsidian.

 # Installation